rah-vig/utilities/README.md

-# utilities
+# Utilities
-A public repo of useful Javascript helper/utility functions
+* A public repo of useful Javascript helper/utility functions